Shot

 Front foot shots are performed with an exit towards the serve, provided that it is directed to the sector between a good Length and yorker:

 3. On Drive.
-Unlike shots of the first and second types, the ball is directed to the leg side in this case.
-The supporting leg is in front, and the knee is slightly bent, the wide side of the bat is directed towards the Leg side of the bowler, the elbow is pulled up.
-On drive is one of the potentially dangerous shots for the batsman, as it can lead to LBW if it is executed with a spade that is too wide.
+However, in contrast to strokes of the first and second categories, the ball is aimed toward the leg side in this particular instance.
+The supporting leg is positioned in front of the bowler, and the knee is bent slightly.
+The broad side of the bat is angled toward the leg side of the bowler, and the elbow is lifted up.
+If the batsman strikes the ball with a spade that is too wide, the on drive stroke is one of the potentially risky shots for him to take since it might result in leg before wicket (LBW).

 5. Forward Defense.
-The main difference between this shot and previous ones is that the ball is not directed to a specific zone: ideally, the batsman should simply intercept it near the wicket, redirecting it to the pitch.
-It is used in situations of a direct threat to stakes.
-The supporting leg goes forward, the head is above the knee, the bat is deployed at an angle at a minimum distance from it, with a slight slope to the ground.
-When performing this shot, the player often uses the so-called soft grip (Soft hands) to reduce the speed of the ball.
+The primary distinction between this cricket shot and the ones that came before it is that the ball is not guided to a particular zone.
+In a perfect situation, the batsman should simply intercept the ball close to the wicket and then redirect it to the pitch from there.
+This tactic is used in circumstances where there is a direct risk to the stakes.
+The leg that is holding the bat is brought forward, the head is elevated over the knee, and the bat is positioned at an angle at a minimal distance from the knee, with a slight slope back toward the ground.
+When making this stroke, the player frequently employs a technique known as the “soft grip” (sometimes known as “soft hands“) in order to slow down the pace of the ball.

 When performing back foot shots, the batsman literally “backs away”; in this case, the role of the supporting leg is played by the one behind.
 They are typically used on high-bounce pitches.